 Travel related to sponsored programs must follow this policy, unless requirements of the granting or sponsoring agency are more stringent than those contained in this policy or procedure.

-Forms of Payment for Travel and Business Expenses
+Payment for Travel and Business Expenses

-After the appropriate approvals have been received for travel, and travel has been authorized through the College's Purchasing and Requisition Policy and Procedure the following will occur forms of payment are acceptable:
+After the appropriate approvals have been received for travel, and travel has been authorized through the College's Purchasing and Requisition Policy and Procedure the following will occur.